Melpomene - Fotolia

 ECS is a native container orchestration service that's built to work with the entire AWS platform.
 Many Amazon cloud services, such as Amazon SageMaker and AWS Batch, can run on ECS.
 It supports containers that are compliant with the Open Container Initiative (OCI), including Docker, and deeply integrates with Amazon cloud services such as EC2, Elastic Load Balancing, Amazon Virtual Private Cloud, and AWS Identity and Access Management (IAM).

 EKS is the Kubernetes variant of AWS' managed container services.
-AWS first developed its own orchestrator with ECS and still promotes it as the best way to work with its other native cloud services.
+AWS developed its own orchestrator with ECS and still promotes it as the best way to work with its other native cloud services.
 But AWS added EKS after Kubernetes became a de facto industry standard, said Roy Illsley, a distinguished analyst at Ovum.

 Roughly half of all Kubernetes deployments run on AWS, according to a recent Cloud Native Computing Foundation report.